arangodb/docs/3.7/graphs-satellite-graphs-details.md

 ### Define relations

-Adding edge collections works the same as with GeneralGraphs, but again, the collections are created by the SatelliteGraph module to fit the collection rules here as well.
+Adding edge collections works the same as with General Graphs, but again, the collections are created by the SatelliteGraph module to fit the collection rules here as well.